-Records Management: Records Management is the planning, controlling, directing, organizing, training, promoting, and other managerial activities involving the life-cycle of information, including creation, maintenance (use, storage, retrieval), and disposition, regardless of media.
+Records Management: The planning, controlling, directing, organizing, training, promoting, and other managerial activities involving the life-cycle of information, including creation, maintenance (use, storage, retrieval), and disposition, regardless of media.

-Records Manager: The records manager is responsible for the implementation of a records management program in keeping with the policies and procedures that govern that program, including the identification, classification, handling and disposition of the organization's records throughout their retention life.
+Records Manager: The person responsible for the implementation of a records management program in keeping with the policies and procedures that govern that program, including the identification, classification, handling, and disposition of the organization's records throughout their retention life-cycle.
 The physical storage and protection of records may be a component of this individual's functions, but it may also be delegated to someone else.
-See Records Custodian.
+See Record Custodian.

-Records Retention Period, Retention Period: The length of time a given records series must be kept, expressed as either a time period (e.g., four years), an event or action (e.g., audit), or a combination (e.g., six months after audit).
+Records Retention Period, Retention Period: The length of time a given record series must be kept, expressed as either a time period (e.g., four years), an event or action (e.g., audit), or a combination (e.g., six months after audit).